-The execve failures during the system boot, as in the previous example, are not indicative of any Ignite-UX problem and can be ignored.
-These failures occur because the /sbin/sh or /bin/sh directories are not present on the system when the kernel is starting; a kernel is not necessary to Ignite-UX at this point.
-If this were a non-installation boot, the kernel would be attempting to run the /sbin/pre_init_rc a script.
+These errors are not indicative of any Ignite-UX problem and can be safely ignored.
+The failures occur because /sbin/sh and /bin/sh are not present on the system when the kernel is starting; Ignite-UX does not need them at this point.
+On a non-installation boot, the kernel would be attempting to run /sbin/pre_init_rc, a script.

-Step 12.
-Allow the installation process to complete.

-For more information on creating recovery tapes, see make_tape_recovery (1M).

-Creating and Using Network Recovery Images

-Ignite-UX enables you to create recovery images using the network onto the Ignite-UX server system or any other specified system.
+Creating and Using Network Recovery Images Ignite-UX enables you to create recovery images using the network onto the Ignite-UX server system or any other specified system.
 You can either use the Ignite-UX GUI /opt/ignite/bin/ignite or run /opt/ignite/bin/make_net_recovery on a client system.
 Systems can be recovered across subnets from a boot tape using make_boot_tape, local boot server or the bootsys tool from an Ignite-UX server.
 The make_net_recovery tool creates a system recovery image and stores it on a system that may be accessed using the network.
 The image created by make_net_recovery is specific to the system it was created for and its identity includes hostname, IP address, networking information, etc. In the event of a root disk failure, the recovery image can be installed using Ignite-UX to recover the system.
 The contents of the system recovery archive will always include all files and directories that are considered essential to bringing up a functional system.
 This essential list is predefined by make_net_recovery.
 By running make_net_recovery in interactive mode, the directories and files that make up the essential list can be displayed.
 In addition to the essential list, data can be included in the archive on a disk/volume group, file, or directory basis.
 Nonessential files and directories can also be included.

-Network Recovery Dependency

-The images created by make_net_recovery are designed to work with an Ignite-UX server; you cannot remove your Ignite-UX server and still use your recovery image.
+Network Recovery Dependency The images created by make_net_recovery are designed to work with an Ignite-UX server; you cannot remove your Ignite-UX server and still use your recovery image.
+Networking Features Two NFS mount points are established on the client by make_net_recovery.

-Networking Features

-Two NFS mount points are established on the client by make_net_recovery.
 The /var/opt/ignite/clients directory on the Ignite-UX server is mounted to the client system to store configuration files that describe the client configuration and location of the recovery archive.
 The second mount point is made to the archive_server:archive_dir (see the -a option) and is used to store the recovery archive of the client system; the default location on the Ignite-UX server is /var/opt/ignite/recovery/archives.
 After successful or unsuccessful completion of the system recovery image, the NFS mount points are unmounted.

-The NFS mount for the archive directory may be exported on a per-client basis.
+The NFS mount for the archive directory may be exported on a perclient basis.
 A separate archive directory is used for each client.
 This enables you to NFS export each directory only to the individual client owning the archive, which provides security.

-If clients obtain temporary IP addresses from DHCP that differ from the IP address that they use during normal operation, you must allow the client access to all of the possible IP addresses to ensure access to the archive.
+NOTE If clients obtain temporary IP addresses from DHCP that differ from the IP address that they use during normal operation, you must allow the client access to all of the possible IP addresses to ensure access to the archive.
 If you do not, the client may fail to mount the archive directory from the NFS server and the recovery will fail.